Federal State of the Visayas

-The Federal State of the Visayas (Estado Federal de Visayas, Pederal nga Estado sang Visayas, Pederal na Estado ng Visayas) was a revolutionary state in the Philippine archipelago during the revolutionary period.
-It was a proposed administrative unit of a Philippines under a federal form of government.
+The Federal State of the Visayas (Estado Federal de Visayas, Pederal nga Estado sang Visayas, Pederal nga Estado sa Visayas, Pederal na Estado ng Visayas) was a revolutionary state in the Philippine archipelago during the revolutionary period.
+It was a proposed administrative unit of the Philippines under a federal form of government.

 History

 Panay revolt

 A revolutionary group, the Comité Conspirador (Conspirators Committee), was organized in the town of Molo in Panay island in March 1898.
 The group, which planned an uprising against the Spanish colonial government, regularly held meetings at the residence of Francisco Villanueva.
 The organization later became the Comité Central Revolucionario de Visayas (Central Revolutionary Committee of the Visayas) as support for the group grew.
 They commenced a revolution in Panay in August 1898 and established a temporary revolutionary government in November 1898, which would later be known as the Gobierno Provisional del Distrito de Visayas (Provisional Government of the District of Visayas).
 The rebels were led by Gen. Adriano Hernandez y Dayot.

-The Spanish–American War which sparked in Cuba reached the Philippines.
-On May 1, 1898, US Commodore George Dewey defeated the Spanish Navy in Manila.
-The Spanish designated Iloilo City as the colonial government's capital after Manila fell to the Americans on August 13, 1898, and later installed Roque López as president of the provisional government in Santa Barbara town in Iloilo.
+The Spanish–American War that was sparked in Cuba reached the Philippines on May 1, 1898, when US Commodore George Dewey defeated a badly supported and equipped fleet of the Spanish Navy in the battle of Manila Bay.
+Following that defeat, the Spanish designated Iloilo City as the colonial government's capital after Manila fell to the Americans on August 13, 1898, and later installed Roque López as president of the provisional government in Santa Barbara town in Iloilo.
 Diego de los Ríos was named Governor General over the Philippines.
 The Spanish armed the Iloilo Voluntarios (Iloilo Volunteers), a battalion composed mainly of Ilonggos believing that they are loyal to the Spanish crown.
 However, Ilonggo revolutionaries, calling themselves the "Ejército Libertador" (Liberation Army), started a revolt gaining control of all of Panay within days, except for Iloilo, Jaro, La Paz and Molo.